-Biotic factors are living organisms, both macro- and micro-organisms.
-They are components of the environment which influence the manifestation of the genetic factor on plant growth and development.
+Biotic factors refer to the living organisms, both macro- and micro-organisms, including the various ways in which they affect plant growth and development.
+These organisms are the living components of the environment which influence the manifestation of the genetic factor on phenotypic expression.
 Macroorganisms refer to the animals such as humans and other mammals, birds, insects, arachnids, molluscs, and plants while microorganisms include fungi, bacteria, virus and nematodes.

 The effects of these living factors on plant expression may be advantageous or disadvantageous, depending on how they interact with the plant.
 These interactions include mutualism, herbivory, parasitism, and allelopathy.